 Use your talents.
 You got ‘em!
 Don’t wait for a rainy day… It’s gonna be a sunny one!
 Shine on!

 Update — The piece I submitted was accepted for contract and was released for publication as an ebook by The Wild Rose Press, Inc. on July 26, 2017.
 It is available for purchase at The Wild Rose Press and other major book retailers: Amazon, Barnes and Noble, Google Play, and Kobo.
+There is also an audio version on Audible.
 I hope my novelette can bring some sunshine to your day.
 Thank you for reading.